neomedia6989/docs-2/docs/introduction/libraries.md

 Libraries are often further separated into subjects like 4K, Reality TV, Kid's TV or Documentaries to facilitate finding what you want to watch.[^1]

+Plex recently created a Watchlist and Discover tab for users to curate and explore content as well.
+The Watchlist feature allows you to make a single list of all the movies or shows you plan to watch, regardless of where they’re found, even including content that’s not yet released.
+The Discover library, on the other hand, lets you browse trending and popular content from across your mediaverse, and shows you where it's available to watch, including any Plex Media Server available to your Plex account, Plex’s own free Movies & Shows streaming service, and other popular streaming services such as Netflix, Disney+, Amazon Prime, and Funimation, starting with the ones you regularly use.

  <details>
   <summary>What about our libraries?</summary>
   <br />